 Winning the Cybathlon BCI race: Successful longitudinal training and control by two tetraplegic users

-Dear Dr Orla Smith, Editor of Science Translational Medicine,
+Dear Dr. Orla Smith, Editor of Science Translational Medicine,

-with this letter we would like to introduce our submission to Science Translational Medicine entitled “Winning the Cybathlon BCI race: Successful longitudinal training and control by two tetraplegic users”.
+With this letter we would like to introduce our submission to Science Translational Medicine entitled “Winning the Cybathlon BCI race: Successful longitudinal training and control by two tetraplegic users”.

 The manuscript reports on a longitudinal, observational two-case study involving two chronic tetraplegic spinal cord injury patients trained to operate an electroencephalography (EEG)-based, self-paced brain-computer interface (BCI) in order to participate in the BCI race discipline of the international Cybathlon event, the first bionic special Olympics held in Zurich Switzerland on October 8th 2016.
 The BCI application performances achieved by both users and, especially, their Cybathlon competition outcomes (gold medal, record setting) substantiate the main finding of our study: unique, strong evidence of considerable maturity and translational impact of non-invasive, sensorimotor rhythm (SMR)-based BCI.
 More than the impressive performances, our study distinguishes in that it is one of very few BCI training and control works with end-users that is longitudinal enough and has been conducted under realistic (home-use) and even adverse (crowded arena) conditions, thus justifying a claim on real translational potential for this type of interfaces.
 Furthermore, our work provides the most complete and reliable proof to date of the existence and efficacy of instrumental learning taking place during online motor imagery BCI training, showcasing the presence of long-lasting learning effects at the neuroimaging, interface and application level.
 Additionally, we show how our mutual learning protocol and user-centered BCI design can be credited with the aforementioned successful outcomes.
 These results touch upon issues currently in the spotlight of BCI research.
 Consequently, we believe that the insights provided and the conclusions reached in our work are of paramount importance to the state-of-the-art.
 We thus expect that this work could significantly shape the field’s future and contribute to the critical transition of BCI from the laboratory to everyday home use.